Climate-Safe California Webinar Series

 Webinar #2: Phasing Out Fossil Fuels: A Just Transition in the Oil & Gas Drilling and Refining Sectors

-How do we transition away from fossil fuels while ensuring a just transition for workers?
+How do we transition away from fossil fuels to high-road, climate-friendly jobs?
 Speakers will discuss the current impacts of fossil fuel production on frontline communities and what needs to be done to address them, a plan for decommissioning California refineries, and the possibility of enacting a fracking ban.
 What does the clean energy future look like?
-Register Here!

-It is not enough to reduce the carbon that we are putting in the atmosphere, we must also drawdown and sequester hundreds of millions of metric tons of carbon.
-This webinar will cover natural means of carbon sequestration through farming, ranching, habitat restoration, and discuss the prospects for a technological approach to sequestration.
+Reducing the carbon that we are putting into the atmosphere is not enough.
+We must also draw down and sequester hundreds of millions of metric tons of carbon.
+This webinar covered natural techniques for carbon sequestration through farming, ranching, and habitat restoration, as well as the prospects for a technological approach to sequestration.

 Webinar #6: Funding Climate Action – A Bond and Beyond

-We will not be able to achieve the decarbonizing of our economy at the speed required if we do not secure the funding to pay for the needed solutions outlined in this series.
-This could come from thoughtful taxes, fees, bonds, or other financial instruments, and policy that leverages large scale investment by private capital.
+Decarbonizing our economy at the speed required by climate science will mean massive new investments in the needed solutions outlined in this webinar.
+This could come from thoughtful taxes, fees, bonds, or other financial instruments, and must include policy that leverages large-scale investment by private capital.